-SHARING THE ROAD WITH SMV'S
+SHARING THE ROAD WITH SLOW MOVING VEHICLES

 You're driving along a rural road and come around the curve or over the hill and suddenly realize that there is a slow-moving vehicle just in front of you.
 It takes a split-second reaction to slam on the brakes and avoid a collision.